IntuitiveWebSolutions/homebrew-bc-local/README.md

 aws sso login --profile <profile_name> # Replace <profile_name> with a profile from ~/.aws/config
 ```

+Add the export statements to the bottom of your ~/.zshrc if you'd like these to be initialized in any new terminal session

 ## How do I run BriteCore?

 > [!WARNING]